 See Film Clip 3.1 in which Dr. Shelagh McCartney speaks about the complexities of food safety and accessibility in Northern and Indigenous communities.

 Film Clip 3.1: Dr. Shelagh McCartney speaking about complexities of food safety and accessibility

-In addition to engaging in conversations with clients about their needs, health professionals also have a responsibility to be a by assessing and addressing social determinants of health.
-Alongside Canadian policymakers, it is vital that health and social professionals respond to the pertaining to financial and geographic access to nutritious and safe foods.
+In addition to engaging in conversations with clients about their needs, health professionals also have a responsibility to be a social justice advocate by assessing and addressing social determinants of health.
+Alongside Canadian policymakers, it is vital that health and social professionals respond to the inequities pertaining to financial and geographic access to nutritious and safe foods.
 Olstad, Campbell, and Raine (2019) indicate that future policies need to move beyond helping Canadians make informed food choices to also include social policies that focus on inequities by addressing the social determinants of health.
 It is not sufficient to develop a food guide without attention to the social policies and structures that impact a person’s capacity to purchase, store, and benefit from nutritious foods.

 Someone who advocates for fair and just policies.

 Avoidable, unfair and unjust access to and distribution of resources.